munsiwoo/christmas-ctf-platform/README.md

 [![GitHub license](https://img.shields.io/github/license/munsiwoo/christmas-ctf-platform.svg)](https://github.com/munsiwoo/christmas-ctf-platform/blob/master/LICENSE)

 # Christmas CTF Platform
-### What is this platform?
+### What is this?

-This is a platform I used for 2019 Christmas CTF.
-(The challenges are [here](https://github.com/Aleph-Infinite/2019-Christmas-CTF).)
+This is a CTF platform that I used for 2019 Christmas CTF. (you can see challenges, [here](https://github.com/Aleph-Infinite/2019-Christmas-CTF))
-I developed it in pure PHP(with apache2) and designed it with MVC pattern.
+It is implemented in pure PHP and designed with the MVC pattern.
-It is Jeopardy style platform using Dynamic Scoring.
+I chosen Jeopardy style and dynamic scoring method.

+(This platform is based on [munsiwoo/simple-mvc-php](https://github.com/munsiwoo/simple-mvc-in-php))

-> Dynamic scoring pseudo code (default, min_point=100 / max_point=1000)
+> Dynamic scoring calculation formula (min_point=100 / max_point=1000)

 ```
 round(min_point+(max_point-min_point)/(1+(max(0,(solve_cnt)-1)/4.0467890)**3.84))
 ```

-> Default accounts (for test)
-> Password hash salt can be modified in /src/config/config.php
+> You can change the hash salt in /src/config/config.php
+> The account below is default account for testing.

 | Username     | Password     |
 | ------------ | ------------ |